Code-Institute-Submissions/my-first-milestone-project-3/README.md

         1. The user would already be comfortable with the website layout and can easily click the social network links.

     3. As a Frequent User, I want to sign up using the form so that I am emailed any major updates and/or changes to the website or organisation.
-        1. At the bottom of every page their is a footer which content is consistent throughout all pages.
+        1. At the bottom of every page their is a footer which is consistent throughout all pages.
         2. On the contact page the user is prompted to enter their contact details.
         3. There is a "Submit" button to the right hand side of the input field which is located close to the field and can easily be distinguished.